jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

   - since your `expected` value will clearly be something different than the requirement, someone can flag it as an issue
 - once the error is spotted, it becomes easier to rewrite the bad test or to add tests for missing edge cases.

 Since refactoring is easier, this whole process happens much more quickly.
-And yes, while fixing one issue you're less likely to introduce a a regression even in this new feature.
+And yes, while fixing one issue you're less likely to introduce a regression even in this new feature.

 ## This is all horribly complicated!
 I'm a pretty good programmer, I don't need all this